the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
 The objective of taking this course was to learn more cryptographic primitives and hash functions.
-Not wanting a full Cryptography course, I wanted a lower lever introduction to security and various exploits.
+I wanted a lower lever introduction to cybersecurity and various exploits.

-Check out https://haveibeenpwned.com/ and test your email address if your accounts have been compromised.
+Check out https://haveibeenpwned.com/ and test your email address if you've been compromised.

 Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125 (with discount) for access to exercises/quizzes/test.

 Pros:
- - excellent content/high-mid level overview
+ - excellent content/mid level overview
  - problem sets/"hackxercises"

 Cons